 Injunctions for Protection in Pinellas County

-If you were served with an injunction for protection in Pinellas County involving false allegations of domestic violence, dating violence, stalking, or repeat violence, then you have come to the right place.
+If you were served with an injunction for protection in Pinellas County involving false allegations of domestic violence, dating violence, stalking, or repeat violence, you have come to the right place.
+These injunctions are sometimes called “no contact” orders.

-The attorneys at Sammis Law Firm represent the Respondent served with a petition for a protective order (sometimes called an “injunction”) when they wish to contest false or exaggerated accusations.
+The attorneys at Sammis Law Firm represent the Respondent served with a petition for a protective order (sometimes called an “injunction” or “no contact order”) when they wish to contest false or exaggerated accusations.

 We pay attention to recent changes in the way these injunctions are handled.
-For example, pursuant to Administrative Order No. 2020-056 PI-CIR, the Sixth Judicial Circuit recently created the “Community Violence Court” in Pinellas County, FL, for dating, domestic, repeat, sexual violence, and stalking civil injunctions.
+For example, under Administrative Order No. 2020-056 PI-CIR, the Sixth Judicial Circuit recently created the “Community Violence Court” in Pinellas County, FL, for dating, domestic, repeat, sexual violence, and stalking civil injunctions.

-Under the new rules, if the petitioner does not have a related case in the Unified Family Court (UFC), then the sought injunction will be heard by a judge in the Community Violence Injunction Division.
+Under the new rules, if the petitioner does not have a related case in the Unified Family Court (UFC), a judge in the Community Violence Injunction Division will hear the request for an injunction.

 The judges currently assigned to the newly created Community Violence Division in Pinellas County include Judge Doneene Loar and Judge Aaron Hubbard.
 These judges are assigned to hear petitions involving allegations of dating violence, domestic violence, repeat violence, sexual violence, and stalking.

-When appropriate, we can take the deposition of the petitioner who is asking for the injunction.
+When appropriate, we can take the petitioner’s deposition asking for the protective “no contact: order.
 At the deposition, we can ask the petitioner questions about the allegations.
 We can also subpoena telephone records or other documents that show the accusations are false or exaggerated.

 Attorneys for Injunctions for Protection in Pinellas County, FL

-An injunction can impact your ability to find a job or get a promotion, secure housing, attend college, or possess a firearm.
+An injunction can impact your ability to find a job, get a promotion, secure housing, attend college, or possess a firearm.
 You should consider fighting the injunction if the allegations are false or exaggerated.

-In some cases, the petition is being used as a tool to manipulate you or the Judicial System, to improperly gain access to the property, or to unfairly manipulate issues of child custody or spousal support.
+In some cases, the petition is being used to manipulate you or the Judicial System, to gain improper access to the property, or to manipulate child custody or spousal support issues.

-If the petitioner does not have a genuine and well-founded fear of continued violence or abuse, then the petition should be dismissed by the court.
+If the petitioner does not have a genuine and well-founded fear of continued violence or abuse, the court should dismiss the petition.

-When the allegations are true, you should be very careful to stop any risky behavior that might lead to additional accusations or your arrest.
+When the allegations are true, you should be careful to stop any risky behavior leading to additional accusations or your arrest.
 Either way, an attorney can help you find the best way to deal with the problem.
 Let us help you find a way to make sure your interests are protected at every stage of the case.

 Call our experienced attorneys who fight injunctions for protection against domestic violence, dating violence, repeat violence, or stalking in Clearwater and St. Petersburg in Pinellas County, FL.
 Our attorneys fight domestic violence cases in Pinellas County.